 Why choose cloud for digital banks?

 Modern digital only banks either start on the cloud from the get-go or migrate to the cloud in case they started off on premise back when cloud computing was not popular.
-If you are a challenger bank currently entering the market, the best idea is to start on the cloud.
+If you are a digital-only bank currently entering the market, the best idea is to start on the cloud.
 However, if you’ve been on the market for some time and currently have on-premise data storage, cloud migration is your best solution.

 Cloud opens the doors for evolution in digital banking.
 It makes it much easier to change, scale, and update the services you offer to your clients.
 It offers better security and creates new opportunities for business growth.

 With cloud based digital banking, you do not need to invest in new hardware.
 You cut heavy up-front expenditure and replace it with smaller operational costs and the cost of migration service.
 Thanks to the flexibility of cloud based banking, you can pick the required services as you go and pay only for the things you need at the moment.
 You can turn different types of services on and off based on your current needs, so you won’t have to pay for the things you do not need.